-Concrete countertops are a new trend in the home renovation world, but are becoming increasingly popular.
+Concrete countertops are a new trend in the home renovation world and are becoming increasingly popular.

 “Concrete countertops are IN, IN, IN,” says Hales.
 “It provides a durable surface and a bit of an industrial feel.
-Don’t be deceived though—Pinterest may be able to sell it, but this is generally no weekend DIYer’s type of project.
-With professional experience, though this can be an affordable, unique approach to a solid slap countertop.”
+Don’t be deceived though – Pinterest may be able to sell it, but this is generally no weekend DIYer’s type of project.
+With professional experience, though, this can be an affordable, unique approach to a solid slab countertop.”

 - Versatile, as it can be pigmented and stained to be any color or pattern